 L.J.
 (Female)

 J.Z.
 Ledsinger; and

-Thomas T. Ledsinger,

-children of TT and ML Ferguson Ledsinger were: Thad Ledsinger, who m.
+Thomas T. Ledsinger, who married Mary Louise "Lubie" Ferguson: children of TT and ML Ferguson Ledsinger were: Thad Ledsinger, who m.
+Kate Crenshaw and they moved to Oklahoma; Nell Ledsinger who m.
+Will Hudson.